Why Your Teeth Fall Out in Your Dream

 Variations of this particular dream tend to be limited to the manner and number of teeth the dreamer loses.
-Some people will lose a single tooth, some will lose them in a highly specific way, they can rot or shatter, they can be yours or those of someone you know, but – as with many cross-cultural dreams (dreams which occur in many distinct cultures) – there are as many variations of the dream as there are dreamers.
+Some people will lose a single tooth, whilst others will lose them in a particular way.
+They can rot, shatter or simply fall out.
+They can be your teeth or those of someone you know, but – as with many cross-cultural dreams – vivid dreams about losing teeth come in many different forms.
+But is there a meaning to this type of dream?

-To coin a phrase itself a couple of thousand years old, there’s nothing new under the sun – dreams of teeth falling out can actually be documented as far back as Artemidorus’ Oneirocritica (The Interpretation of Dreams, written in the second century AD).
+To use a phrase a couple of thousand years old, there’s nothing new under the sun.
+Having a dream of teeth falling out can actually be documented as far back as Artemidorus’ Oneirocritica (The Interpretation of Dreams, written in the second century AD).
 However, while the dream itself dates back at least that far, the interpretation of it has changed significantly.

-Artemidorus, for example – who believed that Oneiromancy (the practise of using dreams to foretell the future) could be treated as a science, a belief common at the time and even mentioned in the Talmud – even went as far as to lay out a specific manual as to the losses that might occur following a dream in which a tooth or teeth are lost.
+Artemidorus, for example, believed that Oneiromancy (the practise of using dreams to foretell the future) could be treated as a science, a belief common at the time and even mentioned in the Talmud.
+They even went as far as to lay out a specific manual about the losses that might occur following dreaming of losing teeth.

-As part of our research, we uncovered the following chart by The Appendix which applies meaning to each individual tooth!
+As part of our research, we uncovered the following chart in The Appendix, which applies meaning to each tooth!

-As it’s one of the most common dreams, there are many interpretations about the meaning.
-Often, it’s about losing something valuable.
+As it’s one of the most common dreams, there are many interpretations of the dream.
+Often, dreaming about teeth falling out is about losing something valuable.
 Other readings suggest anxiety, stress, or simply ageing are the reasons for having this kind of dream.
-Here’s a few of the more common beliefs around dreams where your teeth fall out.
+Here are a few common beliefs about dreams where your teeth fall out…

-Whether acknowledged during daylight hours, dreams of tooth loss can be interpreted to indicate that a person’s suffering from intense stress or anxiety.
+Whether acknowledged during daylight hours, dreams of tooth loss can indicate a person’s suffering from intense stress or anxiety.

-The follow up question to a dream interpretation is often ‘what should I do?’ and there’s no single answer to that.
+The follow-up question to a dream interpretation is often ‘What should I do?’ and there’s no single answer.
 While we can leave it to the ages to determine whether or not we can learn from our dreams, predict with them or tackle Leonardo DiCaprio in them, one thing it’s safe to say is that they are an invitation to self-analysis.

-Whether we’re tackling complex emotions, facing fears, grieving losses, a repeated or particularly vivid dream that troubles you while waking should be examined – and there are worse things to do than to think of them in the knowledge of thousands of years of dream analysis.
+Whether we’re tackling complex emotions, facing fears, grieving losses, or suffering from tooth pain, a repeated or particularly vivid dream that troubles you while waking should be examined – and there are worse things to do than to think of them in the knowledge of thousands of years of dream analysis.
 Have you experienced a loss?
 Are you anxious or feeling powerless?
-Deal with those emotions – whether through therapy, or meditation, face up to the issue and overcome it.
+Deal with those emotions – whether through therapy or meditation, face up to the issue and overcome it.